clokep/relapse/docs/room_and_user_statistics.md

 Room and User Statistics
 ========================

-Synapse maintains room and user statistics in various tables.
+Relapse maintains room and user statistics in various tables.
 These can be used for administrative purposes but are also used when generating the public room directory.

-# Synapse Developer Documentation
+# Relapse Developer Documentation

 ## High-Level Concepts